stz1981/moviefinder/README.md

 ---

 ## License
-GNU License
+GNU GENERAL PUBLIC LICENSE

 ---

-For any issues or contributions, feel free to open an issue on the repository or contact the developer!
+For any issues or contributions, feel free to open an issue on the repository or contact the developer (Me)!